betaflight/blackbox-tools/Readme.md

-   --width <px>           Choose the width of the image (default 1920) --height <px>          Choose the height of the image (default 1080) --fps                  FPS of the resulting video (default 30) --prefix <filename>    Set the prefix of the output frame filenames --start <x:xx>         Begin the log at this time offset (default 0:00) --end <x:xx>           End the log at this time offset
+   --width <px>           Choose the width of the image (default 1920) --height <px>          Choose the height of the image (default 1080) --fps                  FPS of the resulting video (default 30) --threads              Number of threads to use to render frames (default 3) --prefix <filename>    Set the prefix of the output frame filenames --start <x:xx>         Begin the log at this time offset (default 0:00) --end <x:xx>           End the log at this time offset